-There are an increasing number of questions about what is piracy.
+There is an increasing number of questions about what is piracy.
 This is a brief primer to get the reader started on the road of what piracy may be.
 As you read, consider the US capture of a Somali pirate in January and how strategy, tactics, and global affairs fit into the game of Risk.

 A starter read is the United Nation’s Atlas of the Oceans portal is Piracy and Armed Robbery at Sea.